To perform additional operations when a particular kind of query is executed on your database, you can define database triggers.

 : Executed instead of a remove

-query.These triggers provide queries that are executed after the original query is
+query.These triggers provide queries that are executed after the original query is executed,

-resources in the database.
-For example, if a query depends on a child record to
+database.
+For example, if a query depends on a child record to get created after it, you

-get created after it, you may create that child record in a after*
+may create that child record in a after*

 trigger.